mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 ---

 ##### Customizing Input Units for Keywords
-By default, the `magnitude` and `varianceMagnitude` keywords are expected to be provided in per-unit (pu), while the `angle` and `varianceAngle` keywords are expected to be provided in radians (rad).
+By default, the `magnitude` and `varianceMagnitude` keywords are expected to be provided in per-unit, while the `angle` and `varianceAngle` keywords are expected to be provided in radians.
 However, users have the flexibility to express these values in different units, such as volts (V) and degrees (deg) if the PMU is set to a bus, or amperes (A) and degrees (deg) if the PMU is set to a branch.
 This flexibility is demonstrated in the following:
 ```@example addPmuSI
 using JuliaGrid # hide
 @default(unit)  # hide